guanjiesun/file-downloader/README.md

 ### server-zero-copy.py
 > A web server to supply files use socket.sendfiles method

+### client-serial.py
+> File downloader in a single thread way

 ### client-async.py
-> Empty, not yet to implement it.
+> File downloader in a async way

 ### client-improved.py
-> An fast file downloader, improved based on client-bad.py (Write data to file in a streaming way)
+> An fast file downloader, improved based on client-serial.py (Write data to file in a streaming way)
 > Using pwrite and HTTP if-range tech, pwrite is unavaiable in Windows OS

 ### client-portable.py